mediachainlabs/canonical-content-registry/README.md

 1. <a name="q1"></a>How to avoid sybil attacks on writing metadata to DHT, tagging with nametag, and signing statements without high transaction costs?

+## About
+This project is an initiative by [Mine](http://www.mine.nyc), whose goal is to identify every image on the internet.